Skip to main content

 • Mode selection: Poolside ACP exposes session modes, including accept-edits and plan.
 Your editor must expose those controls for you to switch modes in the UI.

-• Model selection: Poolside ACP exposes model configuration separately from --reasoning.
-In standalone mode, selection is limited to the default standalone configuration.
+• Model and thought level selection: Poolside ACP exposes model and thought level configuration as session config options.
+In standalone mode, model selection is limited to the default standalone configuration.
 When connected to a Poolside deployment, editors can expose deployment-specific agent or model choices if they support ACP session config options.

 • Rewind: Poolside ACP supports session rewind, but your editor has to expose that capability.